roytang/blog/content/notes/2016/06/742990992274493440/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/742990992274493440/
+title: ''
 ---

-RT [@dailyzen](https://twitter.com/dailyzen/): The world owes you nothing.
+The world owes you nothing.
 You can either learn to cope with it and make peace with all that is, or continue suffering.